practicalli/clojure/clojure-editors/index.md

 <!-- VSCode and Calva -->
 {% content "vscode" %}

 The Calva extension adds Clojure support to Microsoft VS Code editor.

-> #### Warning::Calva with LSP has moments of high memory use
-> The current version of Calva runs clojure-lsp when opening a Clojure project.
-The `clojure-lsp` process will use a noticable amount of memory, especially with a large number of dependencies in a project.
->
-> Use Calva version 2.0.136 if RAM resources are very constrained.
-A specific version can be selected via *Extensions > Calva extension settings > Install Another Version...*

 Calva is an active project and the [#calva channel on the Clojurians Slack community](clojurians.slack.com/messages/calva) can be supportive.
 New versions may break, so its advisable to only upgrade to new versions when there is time to resolve potential issues.